Frequently Asked Questions

 apollo-support@genome.edu.au

-JBrowse is a web-browser based genome browser that can be used to
+JBrowse is a web-browser based genome browser that can be used to interactively view and explore a genome and any aligned genomics data (e.g. sequences reads of transcripts).

 Apollo is a tool that is built on top of JBrowse that lets users view a genome, associated annotation file and any other aligned genomics data, but also enables trusted users to curate/correct the genome annotation files by making changes.